Michael Sheen: Political and social activism

 In September 2022, Sheen's stirring motivational speech for the Wales national football team ahead of the 2022 FIFA World Cup on A League of Their Own went viral.
 He was then invited into the Welsh camp's inner circle to deliver a team talk to coach Rob Page and the players.

 In January 2024, Sheen showed support to a cross-party campaign of Plaid Cymru and Welsh Labour focused on devolving the Crown Estate to Wales.

 In May 2024, Sheen joined series 2 of BBC Radio 4's award-winning podcast Buried, called Buried: The Last Witness, as the hearsay witness who recorded dead witness Douglas Gowan's final testimony.
 Together with presenters and investigative journalists Dan Ashby and Lucy Taylor, Sheen conducted a field investigation in South Wales and discovered the lasting impact of 'forever chemicals' on the environment, food chain and communities, and issued a warning for the future.
+The television documentary Buried with Michael Sheen, exposing the manufacture of PCBs by Monsanto in Newport and their dumping of large amounts of toxic industrial waste, was broadcast on BBC Two across two weeks in August 2026.

 In October 2024, Sheen called for a Fair Banking Act to help tackle the unaffordable credit crisis in the UK.
-On 10 March 2025, in his Channel 4 documentary Michael Sheen’s Secret Million Pound Giveaway, he paid off the debts of 900 people in South Wales using his own money while continuing to call on the UK government to enact the Fair Banking Act.
+On 10 March 2025, in his Channel 4 documentary Michael Sheen's Secret Million Pound Giveaway, he paid off the debts of 900 people in South Wales using his own money while continuing to call on the UK government to enact the Fair Banking Act.

-In 2025, Sheen became ambassador for Calon Afan - a community Interest company researching and promoting the lesser-known histories of Port Talbot and the Afan Valley.
+In 2025, Sheen became ambassador for Calon Afan - a community interest company researching and promoting the lesser-known histories of Port Talbot and the Afan Valley.

+In 2026, Sheen expressed support for Plaid Cymru in the 2026 Senedd Election, saying that the election "seems to be a battle between, [...]
+Plaid Cymru and Reform" and when asked directly about if he was supporting Plaid Cymru he said he was.

+On 10 September 2026, Sheen, alongside journalists Ashby and Taylor, gave oral evidence of high levels of carcinogenic chemicals in soil samples and the blood of residents living near sites linked to Monsanto to the Welsh Affairs Select Committee at the Houses of Parliament, urging MPs to support a nationwide testing program for old toxic waste sites.
+On 18 September 2026, he met with the First Minister of Wales, Rhun ap Iorwerth, and held a "constructive" discussion aimed at finding a way forward to resolve the issue.